cdutwhu/dev-nrt-splitter/README.md

 ```
 InFolder (string) -> in which folder splitter processes report csv file.
-WalkSubFolders (bool) -> if true, splitter process every file even if in sub-folder; otherwise, it ignores files in sub-folders.
+WalkSubFolders (bool) -> if true, splitter process every file even if in sub-folder; otherwise, it ignores sub-folder files.

 [Trim]
 Enabled (bool) -> turn on/off Trim function.